jpison/GAparsimony/Readme.md

 **maximizes** the validation cost,

-In this example, the model complexity combines the number of features multiplied by 1E6 plus the sum of the squared network weights.
+In this example, the model complexity combines the number of features multiplied by 1E6 plus the sum of the squared network weights which measures the internal ANN complexity.

 Therefore, PMS considers the most parsimonious model with the lower number of features.
 Between two models with the same number of features, the lower sum of the squared network weights will determine the most